-Not all rooms in the home need protection from #2 and #5 flying stars, but some are vital to the family dynamics, wealth and resources.
+Not all rooms in the home need protection from #2 and #5 flying stars, but some are vital to the family dynamics, wealth, and resources.
 When the #2 or #5 flying star falls into these rooms, you should be diligent about placing a salt water cure for the length of time these stars reside in the rooms.
-Feng shui master Michael Hanna advises that not all rooms require the salt cure.
+Not all rooms require the salt cure.

 The guest room that's hardly used has no significant impact to the family unless you have a guest using the room.
 In that case, you'd want to apply the salt cure.

-The salt water cure must be disposed.
-Never attempt to recycle any part of the cure used.
-All the material has absorbed the negative chi energy and you want to get rid of it and out of your home once the flying stars have moved on.
+The salt water cure must be disposed properly.
+Never attempt to recycle any part of the cure.
+All the material has absorbed the negative chi energy.
+Get rid of it and out of your home once the flying stars have moved on.